 In addition to our STEM focus, we incorporate literacy across the curriculum.
 Teachers use research-based strategies to teach reading, writing, and vocabulary.
 Students read a variety of genres and express themselves in writing in every subject area.
-We participate in District Interim Writing Assessments (DIWA) twice yearly, to monitor and analyze students' writing progress to support differentiated instruction and learning.
+We participate in District Assessments (IAB and Star) twice yearly, to monitor and analyze students' ELA progress to support differentiated instruction and learning.
 Our site leadership team meets with the staff to provide high-level professional development, model lessons in classrooms, and design school-wide/grade level planning.
 As students read and write across disciplines, they develop content knowledge, thinking skills, and written and verbal expression.
 Teachers assess students' progress in reading regularly and adjust instruction to meet student needs.

 Our staff members focus their work on our TK/K-5 students' learning, well-being, social development, and safety.
-We have 25 general education teachers, three special-education teachers, a language and literacy intervention specialist, two part-time intervention teachers for reading and math, a school psychologist, a school counselor, speech pathologist, and an occupational therapist.
+We have 25 general education teachers, three special-education teachers, one language and literacy intervention specialist, one reading interventionist for grades k-2nd and, a school psychologist, a school counselor, speech pathologist, and an occupational therapist.
 These educators collaborate to provide a rich, quality education to children and within a warm, supportive environment.
 Our talented classified staff supports students and parents in in a number of settings and through systems that help them navigate the school environment.
 School visitors witness students who are actively engaged in their learning and are accountable for their work.
 We have high expectations for every child at WRLC, and children work hard here, but they also have fun.